MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 If you’re having trouble signing in to Remote Assist, try the following:

-- Make sure you’re using a work or school account, not a Microsoft account (MSA), to sign into HoloLens.
+- Make sure you’re using a work or school account, not a Microsoft account (MSA), to sign in to HoloLens.

 -  Make sure that the work or school account you’re using has a valid [Office 365 Business](https://products.office.com/business/office) Premium or Essentials subscription with [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software) enabled.